manuelrurda/Hangouts/README.md

 ### 2. Screen Archetypes

 * Log in Screen
   * Users can log in or signup
   * Text fields to enter username and password
   * Button to sign up screen if user doesn't have an account.
   * SVG graphic for more polished ui

+* Signup
+  * Signup using Parse
+  * Text fields for name, last name, username and password
+  * Button to signup and return to login
+  * Null detection for all fields.

+* Onboarding (preference capture)
+  * Tinder like sequence
+  * Swipe cards
+  * Card must have a picture and title
+  * Buttons to like or dislike for automatic swipe

+* Dashboard (home screen)
+  * See current open events
+  * See past events
+  * Buttons to create or join event

+* Event Creation screen
+  * Ask for event name/alias
+  * Button to select location
+  * Set distance radius (maybe stretch)
+  * Date and Time for deadline
+  * Button to start and create event

+* Location selections screen (maps -> Uber like)
-* [list second screen here]
+  * Map screen
-    * [list associated required story here]
+  * Type address
+  * Set pin on map

-    * ...
+* Event Detail screen
+  * Opens when event is tapped in home screen

+* Ranking screen - after joining event
+  * Ask for users to rank current cravings for algorithm input
+  * Drag and Drop to rank

+* Final results screen - map with restaurants listed Decision/voting screen (stretch)

 ### 3. Navigation